thom4parisot/thom4.net/source/_posts/2014/why-our-startup-failed.md

   url: //farm9.staticflickr.com/8511/8468239532_62c175620a_b_d.jpg
 ---

-One would **never expect their startup to fail 6 months after** having raised half a million of Euros.
+One would **never expect their startup to fail 6 months after** having raised half a million euros from public investors.
 It eventually happened to me, as the CTO of Dijiwan, a former *digital marketing startup* based in *Bordeaux*, France.

 <!--more-->